mkvlrn/template-node/README.md

 A sane, opinionated template for esm node projects written in typescript.

-For new, node 23.6+ projects, with node stripping types.
+For new, node 23.8+ projects.

 Uses: